 Performance: applications that help to improve the performance of the railway operation, such as train departure, telemetry, etc.

-Business: applications that support the railway business operation in general, such as internet in trains for passengers, internet for railway staff, etc.
+Business: applications that support the railway business operation in general, such as Internet in trains for passengers, Internet for railway staff, etc.

 Sources: